 - A credit card number to hold the reservation

 After the floatplane lands in Starfish Lagoon and gets as close to shore as possible, you disembark into the water.
 Watch where you step as there really are starfish in Starfish Lagoon!
 The pilot will retrieve the backpacks from the cargo hold and pass them to hikers to carry ashore.
 The water can be anywhere from ankle to knee-deep.
-There is a small, wet beach at Starfish Lagoon where you change from your water shoes into your hiking boats.
+There is a small, wet beach at Starfish Lagoon where you can change from your water shoes into your hiking boats.
 There is nowhere to camp here.
 The rugged rainforest hiking starts immediately.
 It is about 45 minutes to the first camp at Third Beach.

 Here are a few additional tips that we find helpful for a float plane journey with a water-exit: